Research

 As members of the Federal Reserve convene this week for a retreat in Jackson Hole, Wyoming, a new survey by CNBC says that many in the financial field are unsure if the Fed has a long-term monetary policy in place.
 In this week’s “Economic Report,” Dr. Rick Harper, who leads the University of West Florida Center for Research and Economic Opportunity, spoke with WUWF 88.1-FM’s Sandra Averhart about the Fed’s data-driven strategies when it comes to their strategic plan and decision to raise interest rates.

 “This is all data-driven.
 I think if we see a strong August jobs report on the first Friday of September, I think we could very easily see a September, 25 basis points – one quarter of a percent – interest rate increase in short term rates by the Fed,” Harper said.
 “Clearly, interest rates have to get back to more normal levels.
 I was just looking at some information on Treasury bill yields – bills, bonds and notes – and the 10-year Treasury’s most recent weekly average was 1.56 percent.
-And when you expect inflation to be running at about 1.5 to two percent, that means that that 1.56 percent yield on the 10-year doesn’t even beat inflation.”
+And when you expect inflation to be running at about 1.5 to two percent, that means that 1.56 percent yield on the 10-year doesn’t even beat inflation.”

 To listen the complete report, click here.